actions/setup-dotnet/README.md

 - run: dotnet build <my project>
 ```

-## Installing Runtimes for Multi-Targeting
+## Installing additional runtimes

 The `dotnet-runtime` input allows you to install .NET runtimes separately from SDKs.
-This is useful for multi-targeting scenarios where you need one SDK version but multiple runtime versions for testing.
+This is useful for multi-targeting scenarios where you need one SDK version but multiple runtime versions.

 When `dotnet-runtime` is specified, both the .NET Runtime (Microsoft.NETCore.App) and the ASP.NET Core Runtime (Microsoft.AspNetCore.App) are installed for each specified version.